-which interferes with the fundamental right to respect for the private life of individuals whose personal data are processed in Eurodac.
-In line with the requirements of Article 52(1) of the Charter of Fundamental Rights of the European Union, Aany such interference must be in accordance with the law, which must be formulated with sufficient precision to allow individuals to adjust their conduct and it must protect individuals against arbitrariness and indicate with sufficient clarity the scope of discretion conferred on the competent authorities and the manner of its exercise.
-Any interference must be necessary in a democratic society to protect a legitimate and proportionate to genuinely meet an objective of general interest and proportionate objective it aims to achieve.
-Rights of the European Union- any such interference, any interference with the fundamental right to respect for the private life of individuals whose personal (21) Even though the original purpose of the establishment of
+original purpose of Eurodac, which interferes with the fundamental right to respect for the private life of individuals whose personal data are processed in Eurodac. ⇒ In line with the requirements of Article 52(1) of the Charter Fundamental Rights of the interference must be in accordance with the law, which must be formulated with sufficient precision to allow individuals to adjust their conduct and it must protect against individuals arbitrariness and indicate with sufficient clarity the scope of discretion conferred on the competent authorities and the manner of its exercise.
+Any interference must be necessary in a democratic society to protect a genuinely meet an objective of general $\Leftarrow$ interest and proportionate to the legitimate objective it aims to achieve.